-She coordinated the education programs for Cedar Circle Farm & Education Center from 2007-2014 leading farm tours, planning events large and small, teaching, pioneering farm to school programs and community gardens, and promoting food policy through grassroots organizing.
-She is the field organizer for the Vermont Right To Know Coalition who championed Vermont’s first-in-the-nation GMO food labeling law in 2014.
-She won the 2015 Jack Cook Award at the NOFA-VT Winter Conference for her work in ‘Growing The Good Food Movement.’
-She teaches classes and offers consultations throughout the Upper Valley and beyond.
+Cat’s background in retail natural foods reaches back to the 1990's and deepened as she worked her way into the world of cooperatives and collectives.
+She coordinated the education programs for Cedar Circle Farm & Education Center from 2007-2014.
+She was the field organizer for the Vermont Right To Know Coalition who championed Vermont’s first-in-the-nation GMO food labeling law in 2014.
+She won the 2015 Jack Cook Award at the NOFA-VT Winter Conference for her work in ‘Growing The Good Food Movement’.

-Cat lives in the hills of Sharon, Vermont with her husband, three cats, and lots of plants.
-She prefers to consult, advocate, present, and teach locally but could be inspired to travel if the time is right and the work is exciting!
+She lives in the hills of Sharon, Vermont with her husband, kitty friends, and lots of plants.
+She prefers to operate locally but could be inspired to travel if the time is right and the work is exciting!